-Version Date Description 83 10/26/2023 PRR 1537 New customer market results interface report that displays Hold state-of-charge exceptional dispatch data PRR 1534 Updated for the full functionality of the WA WEIM GHG enhancements project.
-These changes undo the previous edits made related to the interim alternative solution implemented for this project and reflect the more permanent, full functionality PRR 1531 Two new customer market results interface reports that display market priority types PRR1524 Provide information on new OASIS reports created by the MIC enhancements prorject.
-82 10/2/2023 PRR 1516 Bidding limitations for non-generating resources and default energy bid changes associated with energy storage enhancements track 1; PRR 1517 Transition cost bid adjustments, reference level change request clarifications, hydro default energy bid update; wholesale electricity price calculation update
+Version Date Description 84 11/29/2023 PRR 1539 These BPM updates are being made to reflect the more recent default variable operations and maintenance (VOM) adders as a result of the 2023 VOM Cost Review.
+83 10/26/2023 PRR 1537 New customer market results interface report that displays Hold state-of-charge exceptional dispatch data PRR 1534 Updated for the full functionality of the WA WEIM GHG enhancements project.
+These changes undo the previous edits made related to the interim alternative solution implemented for this project and reflect the more permanent, full functionality PRR 1531 Two new customer market results interface reports that display market priority types PRR1524 Provide information on new OASIS reports created by the MIC enhancements proriect.
+82 10/2/2023 PRR 1516 Bidding limitations for non-generating resources and default energy bid changes associated with energy storage enhancements track 1;